 The Way of Water – Colorado River

-The culminating large-scale river-inspired performance featured stories and movement from Austin Water employees, scientists, youth river stewards, fly-fishing enthusiasts, and birders.
+The culminating large-scale performance, Part III: Confluence featured stories and movement from Austin Water employees, scientists, youth river stewards, fly-fishing enthusiasts, and birders.
 Directed by Allison Orr with live music by Graham Reynolds, poetry by Zell Miller, III, and immersive media design by dadaLab.

 In Partnership With